hedzr/logg/README.md

 - adapted into `log/slog` to enable color logging out of the box. note that some our verbs (such as Fatal, Panic) can't work at this time.
 - manage a cascade of child loggers and dump attrs of parent recursively optionally (need enable `LattrsR`).
 - super lightweight child loggers.
-- user-defined levels, writer, and value stringer.
+- user-defined levels, writers, and value stringers.
 - privacy enough: hardening filepath(s), shortening package name(s) (by `Lprivacypath` and `Lprivacypathregexp`); and implementing `LogObjectMarshaller` or `LogArrayMarshaller` to safe guard the sensitive fields.
 - better multiline outputs.